silaspe/maths/docs/aa.md

 ### ending 2, geometric algebra/clifford algebra?

 Yeah, I forgot all endings to multiplying vectors, so I came up with the previous one.
 Well, I guss I had this one, but I would rather make it into it's own page.
 After waching [A Swift Introduction to Geometric Algebra](https://www.youtube.com/watch?v=60z_hpEAtD8) (litteraly, that was the name), I thought that (if it is a scalar plus a bivector), than it is just a scalar plus a vector times $i$ (or $-i$, I am not sure yet), but I will call it $U$ instead.
 But first, here's the definition of multiplying two basis vectors (all the alternitave endings probably just had alternitave definitions for this.
-I think that I remember the definition that multiplication was anticomutative, which would lead me to the cross product): The prodct of a basis vector $e_1$ and it self is $1$, and the product of two basis vectors $e_1$ and $e_2$ equals $-e_2 e_1$. this means that you can do this at any point in the product of basis vectors.
+I think that I remember the definition that multiplication was anticomutative, which would lead me to the cross product): The prodct of a basis vector $e_1$ and it self is $1$, and the product of two basis vectors $e_1$ and $e_2$ equals $-e_2 e_1$.
+This means that you can do this at any point in the product of basis vectors.

 $$ \hat{i} = x $$